JillianHebert/A-Primer-on-Quantile-Regression-for-Epidemiologists/README.md

 - `STATA_QR.do`: An example Do file implementing quantile regression in STATA.
 - `Presentation.pdf`: A PowerPoint presentation of the 2023 SER workshop.
 - `Handout.Rmd`: A R markdown file with example code and explanation; to accompany the workshop presentation (please allow 5-10 minutes to compile).
-- `Handout.pdf`: A PDF version of the R markdown file when fully compiled.
+- `Handout.pdf`: A PDF version of the R markdown file when fully compiled (note that some links within the PDF will not work unless you compile the handout yourself).

 - `Cited Papers`: A folder containing PDF versions of cited papers.
 - `Extension Papers`: A folder containing PDF versions of extension papers.